CONDOMS & DEVICES

 Are thin condoms just as effective as regular thickness condoms?

 Yes, LifeStyles® Brand Ultra Thin and THYN™ Condoms offer the same protection against pregnancy and transmission of STDs as other condoms.
 They undergo the same strict testing procedures as all of our condoms.

 I am a vegetarian.
 Are condom products free from animal components?

 Latex condoms are virtually 100% natural rubber latex, the origin of which is a tree.
 All condoms have trace amounts of chemicals, which are not of animal origin.
-Many condoms, including some of ours, also have a trace amount of casein, which originates from milk.

 Is spermicidal lubricant harmful when participating in oral sex?

 Neither the two lubricant bases, silicone and mono-propylene glycol, nor the spermicide nonoxynol-9 itself are harmful if ingested in the small amounts present on a condom.